Irish - Early & Medieval Irish

 Entry requirements

-All potential candidates must have previously studied Medieval Irish at undergraduate or postgraduate level.
+All potential applicants must have previously studied Medieval Irish at the undergraduate or postgraduate level.

 English Language Requirements